flowchart TD

 156.3.3 3.3 Ranking, Calibration, and Threshold Free Views

 Different metrics answer different questions, and conflating them is a common error.
-Calibration asks whether predicted probabilities match empirical frequencies, so that among instances assigned probability \(0.7\), roughly \(70\%\) are positive.
-Calibration matters whenever a downstream decision consumes the probability rather than the label, as in expected value computations.
-Ranking metrics such as AUC ask whether the model orders instances correctly, ignoring the absolute scale.
-A model can rank perfectly yet be wildly miscalibrated, and vice versa.
+Calibration asks whether predicted probabilities match empirical frequencies, so that among instances assigned probability \(0.7\), roughly \(70\%\) are positive; a common summary is the expected calibration error, the average gap between confidence and accuracy across probability bins [8].
+Calibration matters whenever a downstream decision consumes the probability rather than the label, as in the threshold computation of Section 3.2 or any expected value calculation.
+Ranking metrics such as AUC ask whether the model orders instances correctly, ignoring the absolute scale; AUC equals the probability that a random positive is scored above a random negative.
+A model can rank perfectly yet be wildly miscalibrated, since any monotone rescaling of its scores leaves AUC untouched while destroying calibration, and conversely a calibrated model can rank poorly if its probabilities are correct on average but uninformative.
 Selecting between them requires knowing what the consumer of the prediction needs.
-The following sketch distinguishes the questions a metric can answer.

 156.3.4 3.4 Proper Scoring Rules